Bill James

 George William James (born October 5, 1949) is an American baseball writer, historian, and statistician whose work has been widely influential.
-Since 1977, James has written more than two dozen books devoted to baseball history and statistics.
-His approach, which he termed sabermetrics in reference to the Society for American Baseball Research (SABR), scientifically analyzes and studies baseball, often through the use of statistical data, in an attempt to determine why teams win and lose.
+Since 1977, James has written more than two dozen books about baseball history and statistics.
+His approach, which he named sabermetrics after the Society for American Baseball Research (SABR), scientifically analyzes and studies baseball, often through the use of statistical data, in an attempt to determine why teams win and lose.

 In 2006, Time named him in the Time 100 as one of the most influential people in the world.
 In 2003, James was hired as senior advisor on Baseball Operations for the Boston Red Sox and worked for the team for 17 years during which they won four World Series championships.

 Early life

-James was born in Holton, Kansas; his mother died in 1954 when he was five.
-His father was a janitor and a handyman.
-After four years at the University of Kansas (KU) residing at Stephenson Scholarship Hall, James joined the Army in 1971.
-He was the last person in Kansas to be sent to fight in the Vietnam War, although he never saw action there.
-Instead, he spent two years stationed in South Korea, during which time he wrote to KU about taking his final class.
-He was told he actually had met all his graduation requirements, so he returned to Lawrence in 1973 with degrees in English and economics.
-He also finished an education degree in 1975, also from the University of Kansas.
+James was born in Holton, Kansas.
+He joined the United States Army in 1971.
+After his service, he graduated from the University of Kansas in 1973 with degrees in English and economics, and in 1975 with a degree in education.

 Career

 The Bill James Baseball Abstracts

-An aspiring writer and obsessive fan, James began writing baseball articles after leaving the United States Army in his mid-twenties.
+An aspiring writer and obsessive fan, James began writing baseball articles in his mid-twenties after leaving the United States Army.
 Many of his first baseball writings came while he was doing night shifts as a security guard at the Stokely-Van Camp's pork and beans cannery.
 Unlike most writers, his pieces did not recount games in epic terms or offer insights gleaned from interviews with players.
 A typical James piece posed a question (e.g., "Which pitchers and catchers allow runners to steal the most bases?"), and then presented data and analysis that offered an answer.